 This is the 8th year that AiG has been able to distribute resources atNational Education Association's (NEA) annual meeting.

 Terry Mortenson talks about the upcoming outreach at the boothof the 'Creation Science Educators Caucus' at the 2003 National Educators Associatioin.

 A professor at Texas Tech University has written some alarming anti-creationist comments about letters of recommendation, which are required for students to enter medical school.

 It was indeed a wonderful experience for us to participate with Answers in Genesis as we worked together to support the NEA-Creation Science Educators’ Caucus in the NEA National Convention in Dallas.

 The United States Senate recently passed an Elementary and Secondary Education Act with a ‘sense of the Senate’ amendment.

-The major American magazine The American Spectator in its current issue devotes most of its pages to this theme: what American students often learn in their public schools is just plain wrong.
+A major American magazine devotes most of its pages to this theme: what American students often learn in their public schools is just plain wrong.

 “I found your articles to be extremely helpful, especially the one about the fraud of embryonic recapitulation.”

 In the following guest commentary you will discover how education in America has changed from being Christian-based to humanistic-based, and how evolutionary thinking played a role in this shift.